 Sometimes a seller may not be entirely honest or forthcoming with any issues that a car may have, so it’s important to arm yourself with some knowledge.

 Make sure that you ask to see the car’s paperwork and service history so that you can try to ascertain how well it has been looked after throughout its life.
+You should also consider purchasing a car check to see if the vehcile has a hidden past.
 As with any purchases you have to do the required due diligence in order to not lose money.

 Take a Test Drive